Hotspots are great for taking paragraphs or bulleted lists of text and turning them into more interactive content.

 Hotspots work just like any other content element for creators - they can be added in any location, moved around and copied.
 Sage includes Hotspots in her calculations of topic quality and length.

-Hotspots start by uploading an image or importing an image from our image library.
+Add an image to your Hotspot by uploading an image from your computer or importing an image from our image library.

 Select an image which has clearly differentiated parts within it, to make it obvious to explorers about how they should explore the image and it's markers.